CDC Logo

 Environmental Specificity: BC=Narrow to moderate.

-Comments: Bighorn sheep are dependent upon adequate escape terrain, lambing sites, winter range, mineral licks, and sufficient quantity and quality of forage.
+Comments: Bighorn sheep are dependent upon the availability of adequate escape terrain, lambing sites, winter range, mineral licks, and sufficient quantity and quality of forage.

 Other Rank Considerations: